amblina/katacoda-scenarios/tutorial2/intro.md

-When completing this tutorial you can either type out commands as they appear on the tutorial in the terminal (black screen) or you can click the commands.
+To start the tutorial click "START SCENARIO" <3

-If clicked, the command will be run in the terminal on the right hand side and you will see the results straight away.
+This tutorial will have several commands to run.
+Feel free to either type them out yourself into the terminal window on the right or click the command to run that command in the terminal window.

 Always try to type these commands yourself as this will make it easier to get the hang of it!